zzt2004/Surfing/README.md

 - Module updates will not include updates to database files:
    - geoip.dat, geosite.dat, country.mmdb

 - Module updates will not include updates to database files.
-You can manually update them through the Web Yacd configuration page or the script.
+You can manually update them through the Web panel configuration page or the script.

 > Note: Updates mainly follow the upstream updates and issue some configurations.
 </details>